pkovar-git/Coursera_gettting_cleaning_data/CodeBook.md

 =========
 Source data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-###Source data were transformed according this algorithm
+###Source data transformed according this algorithm

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.